Kitten Care 1 :: Vitals, Nutrition, Development, Determining Gender

 50 - 100 grams

 NOTE: This is an approximate weight range for newborns.
+By the end of the first week, your kitten's weight should be doubled.
 A gram scale can be a helpful tool to keep a daily/weekly monitor of your kitten's weight to ensure she is developing at a normal rate.

 Developmental Stages: